mysuperlink/Javascript-concepts/README.md

     const x = 1;
     const x = 2; // raises an error re-declaration is not allowed

+    cosnt pi; // raises an error with you const you have to define the value pi = 1;
     const myVar = "Nick";
     myVar = "John" // raises an error, reassignment is not allowed